Whose Rules – Part 1

 Not a word was said.

-Father just took Bernie out to the sleep-out in the back yard and tossed him inside a cupboard.
+Father just took Beau out to the sleep-out in the back yard and tossed him inside a cupboard.
 The lock slid and clicked.
 There was no protesting or even crying.
-Six year old Bernie was just entirely dumb struck.
+Six year old Beau was just entirely dumb struck.
 His father had never said more than two words to him – ever – he was simply not on his father’s radar, then all of a sudden – this.
-The speed of his actions just confused him – he was like a footballer heading for goal.
+The speed of his father’s actions just confused him – he seemed like a footballer heading for goal.

 “OK dad, I get the message – you aren’t happy with me….. can I come out now, I have to pee?”
 Please?
 Pleeeease!

-Late that night, when Bernie had been crying for 4 or 5 hours, his mother came and got him out.
+Late that night, when Beau had been crying for 4 or 5 hours, his mother came and got him out.
 She never did that again.

 There were nine barbed wire fences to negotiate, lots of sticks and stones that needed to be hurled, old bits of corrugated iron from dismembered sheds and forgotten projects and all manner of booty to collect along the way.